WilayzJerti/SoundScale/README.md

 # SoundScale
-A scalable system for music generation using AI
+This project is a scalable system for generating music using AI.
+It is designed to remain minimalistic, but easily scalable to high loads (thousands of tracks per day).